 As the role of computers and technology grows ever larger in our daily lives, business and industry are increasingly seeking experts in the complicated nexus between humans and machines.
-Computational linguistics is an academic discipline that directly addresses this need, combining elements of linguistics, software engineering, artificial intelligence and electrical engineering to help machines process human language and help linguists understand language through computer models.
+Computational linguistics is an academic discipline that directly addresses this need, combining elements of linguistics, software engineering, artificial intelligence and electrical engineering.
+Professionals trained in this field help machines process human language and help linguists understand language through computer models.

 Computational linguists apply their skills in the development of applications related to translation, voice recognition, automated text analysis, search engines and other pioneering technologies.

 Compensation and Job Placement

 Those who earn a master's degree in computational linguistics are equipped to land well-compensated positions across a variety of fields and industries.
 Salary level varies, depending on the industry and particular role.
 PayScale indicates that computational linguists make an average of about $81,000 a year, with the top-end annual salary at $106,000.

 Our graduates have obtained full-time employment at Google, Facebook, Allen Institute for Artificial Intelligence, H5, Bosch, Samsung, VoiceBox Technologies and Apple, among many others.
 We make every effort to connect our current and former students with potential employment opportunities.

 Below is a small selection of the job titles that a Master of Science in Computational Linguistics prepares you for: